Senate Republican says U.S. police reform proposal may be done in week or two | Law-Order

 Senate Republican says U.S. police reform proposal may be done in week or two

-'HEAVY ON GESTURES' Scott said he was in talks with Democratic Senator Cory Booker and Democratic Congresswoman Karen Bass, who introduced the George Floyd Act.
+Scott said he was in talks with Democratic Senator Cory Booker and Democratic Representative Karen Bass, who introduced the George Floyd Act.
+"I am committed to meaningful police reform," Booker told reporters, saying he did not want to characterize the discussions.

-Spokespeople for the offices of Booker and Bass did not immediately respond to requests for comment.
-Bass said on Tuesday that she was optimistic about her talks with Scott and thought it would be possible to pass a bill in the next couple of months.
-Booker last year called the Republicans' policing bill "heavy on gestures and light on real reform."
+Referring to the fatal police shooting of a Black teenage girl in Columbus, Ohio, on Tuesday, Booker added: "We have a crisis in this country and there needs to be more accountability."
+A spokesman for Bass' office did not immediately respond to requests for comment.
+Bass said on Tuesday she was optimistic about her talks with Scott and thought it would be possible to pass a bill in the next couple of months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)